Elections in Andhra Pradesh

-Elections in Andhra Pradesh state, India are conducted in accordance with the Constitution of India.
+Elections in Andhra Pradesh are conducted in accordance with the Constitution of India.
 The Assembly of Andhra Pradesh creates laws regarding the conduct of local body elections unilaterally while any changes by the state legislature to the conduct of state level elections need to be approved by the Parliament of India.
 In addition, the state legislature may be dismissed by the Parliament according to Article 356 of the Indian Constitution and President's rule may be imposed.

-Andhra Pradesh electoral system
+Electoral system

 In 2014, Andhra Pradesh (Total 294 seats) was bifurcated into Andhra Pradesh (175 seats) and Telangana (119 seats) states.

-National level representation
+National level

-Lok Sabha delegation
+Lok Sabha

 Andhra Pradesh is represented by a total of 25 MP's in the Lok Sabha.
 From the total of 25 seats, 20 belong to the general category candidates and the other 5 are reserved for the SC/ST category.
-In the 2019 Indian general election, out of 25 seats, Yuvajana Sramika Rythu Congress Party won a majority of 22 seats, while others Telugu Desam Party managed to win 3 seats.
+In the 2024 Andhra Pradesh Legislative Assembly election, out of 25 seats, National Democratic Alliance won 21 seats, while Yuvajana Sramika Rythu Congress Party managed to win 4 seats.

-Rajya Sabha delegation
+Rajya Sabha

 Both houses of the state legislature jointly nominate Members to the Rajya Sabha.